Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 Notice!
 Where the old path had only positive numbers the new path has a mix of positive and negative numbers.
 This should be placing the points that draw the path around the 0, 0 center origin.

-You can now use this shape by using it's id name: `#clover-2`.
+You can now use this shape by using its id name: `#clover-2`.

 Here are the changes I made: